gessicacss/Shortly-API/README.md

 npm i
 ```

-3. Create a **.env** file in the root directory of the project and add the necessary environment variables.
+3. Create a **.env** file in the root directory and add the necessary environment variables.
 This file should not be committed to GitHub for security reasons.
 It should look like this:

 ```
 DATABASE_URL=postgresql://<username>:<password>@localhost:5432/<database_name>